President of Mexico: Oath of office

+Note that Article 83 of the Mexican constitution states that the president begins their term at 00:00 (UTC-06:00) on October 1st, so the president assumes the powers of the office at that time, regardless of when the oath is taken.

-Presidential sash and flag
+Sash and flag

 The Mexican Presidential sash has the colors of the Mexican flag in three bands of equal width, with green on top, white in the center, and red on the bottom, worn from right shoulder to left waist; it also includes the National Seal, in gold thread, to be worn chest-high.
 In November 2018, a reform was made on Article 34 reordering the colors of the sash.
 A new sash was made putting the colors of the sash back to the previous order that was used from 1924 through 2009.
-In swearing-in ceremonies, the outgoing President turns in the sash to the current President of the Chamber of Deputies, who in turn gives it to the new president after the latter has sworn the oath of office.
-The sash is the symbol of the Executive Federal Power, and may only be worn by the current President.
+In swearing-in ceremonies, the outgoing president turns in the sash to the current president of the Chamber of Deputies, who in turn gives it to the new president after the latter has sworn the oath of office.
+The sash is the symbol of the Executive Federal Power, and may only be worn by the current president.

-According to Article 35 of the Law on the National Arms, Flag, and Anthem, the President must wear the sash at the swearing-in ceremony, when they make their annual State of the Union report to Congress, during the commemoration of the Grito de Dolores on 15 September of each year, and when they receive the diplomatic credentials of accredited foreign ambassadors and ministers.
+According to Article 35 of the Law on the National Arms, Flag, and Anthem, the president must wear the sash at the swearing-in ceremony, when they make their annual State of the Union report to Congress, during the commemoration of the Grito de Dolores on 15 September of each year, and when they receive the diplomatic credentials of accredited foreign ambassadors and ministers.
 They are also expected to wear it "in those official ceremonies of greatest solemnity".
 The sash is worn from right shoulder to left hip, and should be worn underneath the coat.
 The only exception is during the swearing-in ceremony, when it is worn over the coat so that the out-going president may easily take the sash off and drape it over the incoming president (Article 36).

 In addition to the Presidential Sash, each president receives a Presidential Flag; the flag has imprinted the words Estados Unidos Mexicanos in golden letters and the national coat of arms also in gold.

-Presidential residence

-The official residence and workplace of the President is the National Palace, a building facing the Plaza de la Constitución (Zócalo) in Mexico City.
-The site has been a seat of power since the Aztec Empire, with the materials of the current building taken from the palace of the Aztec emperor Moctezuma II.
-The President also has the use of Chapultepec Castle, formerly the imperial palace of the Second Mexican Empire, and afterwards the official residence of Mexican presidents until 1934, when Lázaro Cárdenas established the presidential residence at Los Pinos.
-Andrés Manuel López Obrador moved the presidential residence back to the National Palace upon the start of his term in 2018.

-Succession

-Articles 84 and 85 of the Mexican Constitution states that "in case of absolute absence of a President" the following should happen: